Skip to content

 Boston Dynamics integration

-Boston Dynamics Spot is deployed in over 1,500 locations worldwide, primarily for industrial inspection and monitoring.
+Boston Dynamics Spot is deployed in over 1,500 locations worldwide, mostly for industrial inspection and monitoring.
 The robot uses Orbit fleet management software for mission recording and data collection.
-This article explores workflow management gaps and potential integration approaches.
+This article covers workflow gaps and potential integration approaches.

 What Boston Dynamics provides today

-• Battery life: Approximately 90 minutes per charge
+• Battery life: About 90 minutes per charge

 • Payload capacity: 14kg

-• Mobility: 1.6 m/s top speed, can climb stairs and traverse rough terrain
+• Mobility: 1.6 m/s top speed, climbs stairs, handles rough terrain

-• Orbit platform: Fleet management, data collection, and AI-powered analysis (formerly Scout)
+• Orbit: Fleet management, data collection, and AI-powered analysis (formerly Scout)

-• AI visual inspections: Automatically detects anomalies like debris, spills, or corrosion
+• AI visual inspections: Detects anomalies like debris, spills, or corrosion automatically

-• Site View: Creates digital twins using 360° images for remote monitoring
+• Site View: Creates digital twins from 360-degree images for remote monitoring

 • Spot SDK: Python and C++ APIs for custom development

-• Autowalk: Record missions by walking routes, then play back autonomously
+• Autowalk: Record missions by walking routes, then replay them autonomously

-• API and webhooks: Integration with third-party enterprise systems
+• API and webhooks: Connect to third-party enterprise systems

 • Over 1,500 Spot robots deployed worldwide